Samic8/samdawson.dev-vue/blog/2018-05-07-questions.md

 ![Team slide out](images/team-popup.png)

 ### Flat Data Structures
 We chose to use flat data structures to simplify the rendering of DOM content to make our code easier to read and maintain.
+It also allowed us keep a flat list of all of the expanded rows without having to traverse a tree data structure.
 While the data structures were flat the UI appeared nested for the users of the schedule dashboard.
 Most of the UI on this page has a nested structure to it allowing users to keep expanding nested data.

 ![Expanded Nested State](images/work-hover.png)